Skip navigation

 • Gestational diabetes

-A urine glucose test is only a screening test.
-It cannot diagnose any conditions.
-If you have too much glucose in your urine, your provider may order blood tests for diabetes to help make a diagnosis.
+A urine glucose test alone cannot diagnose any conditions.
+So, if you have an abnormal test result, your provider may order other tests to help make a diagnosis, including blood tests to diagnose or rule out diabetes.

-An increase in urine glucose doesn't always mean you have a medical condition that needs treatment.
-Certain medicine, vitamin C, and eating a large meal may affect your test results.
+Too much urine glucose doesn't always mean you have a medical condition that needs treatment.
+Certain medicines, vitamin C, and eating a large meal may affect your test results.
 Ask your provider what your test results mean and whether you need a blood glucose test for more accurate results.

 Learn more about laboratory tests, reference ranges, and understanding results.